VITA-Group/NeuralLift-360/README.md

 ## Environment

+`pip install -r requirements.txt` will do the job.

 ## Data Preparation

 In our experiments, we use the depth from [Boost Your Own depth](https://github.com/compphoto/BoostingMonocularDepth) together with [LeRes](https://github.com/aim-uofa/AdelaiDepth/tree/main/LeReS).

-The notebook to export depth in numpy can be found [here](https://colab.research.google.com/drive/15YCsqaO6l94HueVwPQgHqVVDUJzdOEO5?usp=sharing).
+The colab notebook to export depth in numpy can be found [here](https://colab.research.google.com/drive/15YCsqaO6l94HueVwPQgHqVVDUJzdOEO5?usp=sharing).

 ## Training